project-kessel/docs/src/content/docs/start-here/resource-Identification-history.md

 1. Once a reporter issues a delete of a resource, the reporter might reuse ids.
 For example, a user creates a cluster Foo.
 After some time, they delete this cluster.
 At some future time, they decide to create a new cluster named Foo.
 Foo is still unique within the context of the reporter.
 However, Foo is not the same resource as the previous Foo.

-	Thus, inventory can not just blindly link any resource with the same ..reporter_type/reporter_instance_id/resource_type/local_resource_id.
+	Thus, inventory can not just blindly link any resource with the same tuple:
+	- reporter_type
+	- reporter_instance_id
+	- resource_type
+	- local_resource_id.

 	Similarly to how deduplication works across reporters, a resource_type-specific correlator must be used to see if this is the same resource.
-In the example of a cluster, there is an external_cluster_id that is used for deduplication.
-In the example above, the first Foo and the second Foo would have different external_cluster_ids; thus, they are different clusters.
+In the example of a cluster, there is an _external_cluster_id_ that is used for deduplication.
+In the example above, the first Foo and the second Foo would have different _external_cluster_ids_; thus, they are different clusters.

 2. A delete, i.e. rest operation, tells inventory to delete this resource as it no longer exists within the management domain.
 However, there are 2 different types of delete.
 Using a cluster example:
 	1. One might issue a “destroy” which actually deletes the managed cluster.
 In this case, a delete would be issued to inventory.
 Any future creating of a cluster which could lead to conflict would be the same as #1 above.